Choosing a Drug Recovery Retreat Center

 Ask yourself the following questions:

 Perhaps you have suffered trauma at the hands of a member of the opposite sex, or you have a history of seeking personal validation through sexual interactions.
 Maybe you simply find it difficult to form healthy relationships with members of your own sex, and would like to learn to do so in a healthy and supportive environment.
-Whatever the reason may be, many find gender-specific facility to be especially beneficial.
+Whatever the reason may be, many find gender-specific rehab to be especially beneficial.
 Many programs, such as ours, cater to both men and women – but keep group therapy sessions and living quarters entirely separate.
-This variation of gender-specific recovery allows men and women to develop heathy relationships with members of the same sex while learning to interact in a healthy and positive way with members of the opposite sex.
+This variation of gender-specific treatment allows men and women to develop heathy relationships with members of the same sex while learning to interact in a healthy and positive way with members of the opposite sex.

 - Do I have any dual diagnosis psychological disorders that need to be addressed?

 The vast majority of addicts and alcoholics simultaneously suffer from some variation of mental disorder – depression, anxiety, or a combination of the two are the most common dual diagnosis disorders amongst those with substance abuse issues.
-If you suffer from a diagnosed mental disorder, or if you believe that you may be suffering from a previously undiagnosed disorder, looking into a drug treatment facility with an on-site psychiatrist may be especially beneficial.
+If you suffer from a diagnosed mental disorder, or if you believe that you may be suffering from a previously undiagnosed disorder, looking into a drug rehab with an on-site psychiatrist may be especially beneficial.

 - Do I have any past trauma that needs to be addressed?

 Many addicts and alcoholics will initially turn to drugs and alcohol as a means of coping with overwhelming emotional pain associated with significant past trauma.
-If you have suffered any degree of traumatic experience in the past and have not yet had the opportunity to sufficiently work through it alongside a professional, look for an inpatient recovery retreat center that specializes in working with clients who have undergone unresolved trauma.
+If you have suffered any degree of traumatic experience in the past and have not yet had the opportunity to sufficiently work through it alongside a professional, look for an inpatient treatment center that specializes in working with clients who have undergone unresolved trauma.

 Many addiction specialists and medical professionals alike avidly refer to addiction as a ‘family disease’.
 This is not only because the emotional, mental, and physical consequences of substance dependency affect all those involved, but also because the dynamics of the familial unit often exacerbate the disease.
 Issues such as codependency and enmeshment typically run deep in families that involve an addicted member, and family programs help to resolve these issues by treating every member simultaneously.
 Our program of recovery incorporates regular family therapy sessions, which work to reverse familial behavioral patterns that may prove detrimental to long-term sobriety.

 It is often said that without willingness, little else is possible.
 When it comes to addiction recovery, this statement is exceptionally true.
-When deciding on which drug treatment facility is right for you, make sure that you are completely willing to undergo an extended stay – perhaps more extended than you initially anticipate.
-While 30 days in inpatient program is great, it is said to take 90 days to completely break a habit.
+When deciding on which drug rehab facility is right for you, make sure that you are completely willing to undergo an extended stay – perhaps more extended than you initially anticipate.
+While 30 days in inpatient rehab is great, it is said to take 90 days to completely break a habit.
 Put in the time now so you will never have to repeat the process!